 Caregivers must react quickly to their patients’ needs.
 When a patient slips, falls or needs assistance, it’s hard for caregivers to meet their needs.
 Understaffed and overworked, caregivers need help knowing when a patient is in need.

-A call button for elderly patients is the key to prompt assistance when patients need it most.
+A call button for some elderly patients is the key to prompt assistance when patients need it most.
+It can mean the difference between life and death.

 Caregiver call buttons